Executive Management Team

 The DDRC Executive Management Team consists of dedicated professionals who bring several decades of non-profit, program & business management experience to DDRC.

 Rob DeHerrera, CPA, CGMA

-Over the past few years Rob has often been sought out as one of a select few to assist in matters that impact the DD system on items including legislation, system redesign and budget negotiations.
+He is currently the Chair of the Alliance/Colorado Department of Human Services Office of Early Childhood (OEC) Early Intervention (EI) Task Force, has served on numerous committees and workgroups and has been sought out as one of a select few to assist in matters that impact the IDD system on items including legislation, system redesign and budget negotiations.

-Prior to DDRC, Rob served as an Audit Supervisor with Grant Thornton LLP specializing in the non-profit sector.
-Robert is a graduate of the Adams State College (B.S.
-Accounting).
-He is a member of the American Institute of Certified Public Accountants (AICPA) and the Colorado Society of Certified Public Accountants.
+Prior to DDRC, he was an Audit Supervisor with Grant Thornton LLP specializing in the non-profit sector.
+Robert is a graduate of Adams State University.

 Jane Byron, SPHR

 Jane has served as the Director of Human Resources for DDRC since 1999.
 She has dedicated her career to supporting persons with Developmental Disabilities since 1984 when she worked in a residential program in Michigan.
 Jane has worked with DDRC since 1986 and served in several positions prior to becoming HR Director including Residential Counselor, House Manager, Program Manager and Human Resources Manager.